 Various scenes depict a small village and castle setting, similar to Leon’s journey in RE4.
 The new footage also teases a possible cast of new villains from witch-looking vampires, to a ferocious werewolf.
 We even get the return of series veteran Chris Redfield.

-In September 2020, a second trailer was also revealed.
-It shows us more of the dim, Gothic-looking setting of Village.
+In September 2020 and January 2021, a second and third trailer were also revealed.
+They show us more of the dim, Gothic-looking setting of Village.
 Over these images, an old woman with a harrowing laugh states that “in life and in death, we give glory.
 The bell tolls for us all.
 They’re coming again”.

 Following on from that, January 2021’s Resident Evil showcase went a step further, with an hour-long video being released.